HACMan: Learning Hybrid Actor-Critic Maps for 6D Non-Prehensile Manipulation: Algorithm and Training Details

 \subsection{HACMan (Ours)}

-HACMan is modified on top of TD3~\citep{fujimoto2018addressing} based on the implementation from Stable-Baselines3 (\url{https://github.com/DLR-RM/stable-baselines3}).
+HACMan is implemented as a modification on top of TD3~\citep{fujimoto2018addressing} based on the implementation from Stable-Baselines3 (\url{https://github.com/DLR-RM/stable-baselines3}).
 We use PointNet++ segmentation-style backbones for both the actor and the critic using the implementation from PyG (\url{https://pytorch-geometric.readthedocs.io}).
-Note that the backbones are not shared between the actor and the critic.
+Weights are not shared between the actor and the critic.
 Hyperparameters are included in Table~\ref{appendix-tab:hyper}.
 The actor and the critic use the same network size and the same learning rate.
-To improve the stability of policy training, we clamp the target Q-values according to an estimated upper bound and lower bound of the return for the task.
-The location policy temperature $\beta$ is described in Eqn~\ref{eqn:pi_loc}.
+To improve the stability of policy training, we clamp the target Q-values according to an estimated upper and lower bound of the return for the task.
+The location policy temperature $\beta$ is described in Eqn.~\ref{eqn:pi_loc}.